jmcanterafonseca-iota/stardust-examples/digital-assets/05-melt-native-tokens.md

 };
 ```

-At the end of this step you have created the transaction essence.
+At the end of this step the transaction essence is defined.
 Remember that it includes three Inputs :

 * Input #1 from `consumedOutputID` (Unspent Alias Output of the Alias Address)
 * Input #2 from `foundryOutputID` (Unspent Foundry Output owned by the Alias Address)